Guillermo González-Molina

 Successfully advising an oil and gas company in a class action before Dutch courts on a case related to the securities market.

-Acting for a Belgium company in a commercial arbitration in the Madrid Court of Arbitration concerning an M&A dispute.*
+Successfully acting for a Belgium company in a commercial arbitration in the Madrid Court of Arbitration concerning an M&A dispute.

-Acting for a British concessionaire in an ICC arbitration arising out of the EPC Contract of a US$1.2 billion motorway project in Eastern Europe.*
+Acting for a British concessionaire in an ICC arbitration arising out of the EPC Contract of a US$1.2 billion motorway project in Eastern Europe.
+The dispute was successfully settled to the benefit of our client.

 Serving as tribunal secretary in a Lima-seated arbitration related to a real estate and construction dispute under Peruvian law.